SeaEval/SeaEval/README.md

 [[Leaderboard]](https://binwang.xyz/SeaEval) & [[Datasets]](https://huggingface.co/datasets/binwang/SeaEval_v1.0) & [[Paper]](https://arxiv.org/abs/2309.04766)

+To mitigate the influence of random variations induced by prompts, we employ the median value derived from five distinct prompts are shown on the above leaderboard.

 ## Dependencies
 This code is written in python.
 To use it you will need:
 PYTHON 3.10